 According to a survey, 44% of customers are unsatisfied with 5-15 minutes of wait time.
 Additionally, 56% of them said that long wait times are the most frustrating forms of poor customer service.

-To avoid leaving a negative impression on your (potential) customers, it’s recommended to track your contact center’s Average Wait Time and introduce a few changes to shorten it.
+To avoid a negative impression, track your contact center’s Average Wait Time.
+If necessary, make changes to help shorten it.
 Read on to learn more about this KPI, its importance in your business and a few tips to improve it.

 Average Wait Time definition